 - Q: Is this just for water quality data?

 A: Primary responsibility for providing updates lies with the project that established/uses each station.
-Whenever feasible, periodic automatic updates will be performed, using metadata from federal (EPA, USGS), state (DEP-STORET/WINS) and regional (Water Management District) databases.
+Whenever feasible, periodic automatic updates will be performed, using metadata from federal (EPA, USGS), state (DEP-STORET/WIN) and regional (Water Management District) databases.
 The frequency of these updates varies, depending on the source.

 - Q: Can I send you a file containing my metadata?

 - Q: I already report station data/metadata to other agencies.
-Can I reuse the files I send them?
+Can I reuse the files that I send them?